uQr/cordova-docs/articles/performance/cost-cordova.md

  </tr>
 </table>

-If you’re struggling with this, make sure you know what is being sent back and forth and try to figure out how to reduce it.
+If you’re struggling with this, make sure you that you know what is being sent back and forth and try to figure out how to reduce it.
 Look for duplicate data or maybe even experiment with different data formats to see if one serializes faster than others.

-# <a id="web"></a>The web cost
+## <a id="web"></a>The web cost

-Although last here, perhaps the most important is the cost that comes from building with web technologies.
+Although last here, perhaps the most important cost to consider, is the cost that comes from building with web technologies.
 This is a cost that your team may have already paid if you have experience building applications for the modern web.
 If you’re new to frontend web technologies, the learning curve appears deceptively low.
 This is not a magic bullet: just like any other tech stack, building a performant application requires planning and knowledge of the pitfalls.
-If you’re struggling with this, we have a blog post [TODO: LINK] that covers some of the bigger gotchas that you should watch for.

-# <a id="answer"></a>The answer

-You’ve finally crafted a response for your CIO: “There are a number of issues that can make Cordova slower but we know what these are and we’ve planned for them.
-Our users shouldn’t notice the difference.”
+If you’re struggling with this, read this article: [!Build performant web apps](https://www.visualstudio.com/explore/cordova-vs).

+## <a id="answer"></a>Final thoughts

 One of the key attractors to Cordova is that you use web technology to build cross-platform apps.
 If your team has a strong web background or has an existing web app, leveraging that experience and those assets while tracking the costs listed here should enable you to bring a quality app to your customers.